This cheap mirrorless camera is nearly three years old, but it’s trending right now

 Canon EOS R100 kit

 The Canon EOS R100 launched in May of 2023, so it’s a little surprising to see the budget cam sitting at the very top of the list.
 But the R100 is the sort of mirrorless that a greater percentage of the population can afford.
-A sale at B&H likely helped boost the budget camera, which was discounted by $130 to $549 with the 18-45mm kit lens.
+A sale at B&H likely helped boost the budget camera.

 Sony A7 V